 Heat treating salts, on-site service, engineering support, alternative financing solutions—Park Thermal International is the definition of a “one-stop-shop” for heat treating needs.
 But company president Brian Reid knows this kind of reputation doesn’t happen overnight.

-Reid and his partner—company CEO Jay Mistry—have a combined 75 years’ experience in the industrial heat treat industry.
+Reid and his partner—company CEO Jay Mistry — have a combined 75 years’ experience in the industrial heat treat industry.
 Georgetown, Ontario’s Park Thermal International is a leading North American supplier of thermal process technology.
 Started in 1938, manufacturers around the world today rely on Park Thermal for thermal processing equipment solutions.
 Reid believes many heat treating difficulties are a result of too many steps involving too many outside sources.
-Figure 1

 “When somebody buys a heat treat device used to process gears, like an integral quench furnace, you need quenching oil to quench the parts,” said Reid.
 “If there’s a problem in achieving uniform Rockwell hardness, where does the fault lie?
 The furnace guy?
 The oil guy?
 Where do you start?”